Tuberculosis (TB) Information for Residents

 Treatment options include:

-- One medication (rifampin) that you take every day for 4 months.
+- One medication (Rifampin) daily for 4 months.

-- One medication (isoniazid) that you take every day for 9 months.
+- One medication (Isoniazid) daily for 9 months.

 TB Screening Requirements for Children in Child Care